schaman/tickit/README.md

 # Quick Setup Guide for Developers #

+Note: while in development, browser cache should be disabled.

 Tickit will eventually come with a self-installer, but whilst development is still on-going you get started with the project by running through these steps...